JuliaLang/www.julialang.org/blog/2020/05/rr.md

     said, I understand there's active discussions with IBM to determine whether this analysis is correct.

-One additional point of complication, is that it is quiet easy for hypervisors (such as those used by cloud vendors) to interfere with the CPU capabilities required by rr.
+One additional point of complication, is that it is quite easy for hypervisors (such as those used by cloud vendors) to interfere with the CPU capabilities required by `rr`.
 My understanding is that `rr` works fine on the latest generation of AWS machines, but not on GCP or Azure.

 Lastly, we shouldn't fail to mention GPUs.
 GPUs are heavily utilized by Julia